Mitteldeutschland S-Bahn: Rolling stock

-Past

 Doppelstockwagen

-Until December 2013, modernized double-deck cars from the 1970s had been used in Push-Pull configuration, using a locomotive and control cars produced in 1992.
-For the S10, new double-deck coaches were procured in 2004.
+Until December 2013, the Leipzig-Halle S-Bahn primarily used modernized first-generation Waggonbau Görlitz double-deck cars from the 1970s in push-pull configuration, using a locomotive and second-generation control cars produced in 1992.
+For the S10, new double-deck coaches were acquired in 2004.
 These used to be usually used only on this line.

 Before the completion of all Talent 2 electric multiple units, the Deutsche Bahn enlisted the use of Class 182 locomotives coupled with Doppelstockwagen's to perform S-Bahn services.
 Although the locomotive had a top speed of 230 km/h, they were limited to 160 km/h by the Doppelstockwagen.
-Once the delivery of the Talent 2 units had been fulfilled, these locomotives returned to universal work across the Deutsche Bahn, however are occasionally used as additional S-Bahn services.
+Once the delivery of the Talent 2 units had been fulfilled, these locomotives returned to universal work across the Deutsche Bahn, however some are occasionally used as additional S-Bahn services.

-Present

 Bombardier Talent 2

 In December 2013, the S-Bahn Mitteldeutschland GmbH ordered a total of 51 Bombardier Talent 2 electric multiple units for passenger service, and a further 29 units in 2016.
 55 trains have three sections, 15 have four sections, and 10 have 5 sections.
 The new vehicles have a top speed of 160 km/h and are decorated in silver and green, not in the typical "traffic-light red" of the Deutsche Bahn.
 The total investment in the new trains was about 200 million euro.
 Talent 2 trains are also used in central Germany on the RE routes from Leipzig to Dresden and Leipzig and Cottbus.